Jay McMullen

 Contact Us

-McMullen was the writer/producer of hard-hitting television documentaries of the 1960s, several of which were distributed to school film libraries.
+Jay McMullen was the writer/producer of hard-hitting television documentaries of the 1960s, several of which were distributed to school film libraries and seen in schools.
 Former president of CBS News (and EP of CBS Reports) Fred W. Friendly once called McMullen "broadcast journalism's first and only investigative reporter... a painfully slow worker who sometimes takes a year to pick his next story.
 He was a tremendous asset to CBS Reports, but we could only afford one of him.
 Stubborn and intractable, he could not be rushed and I learned early that I could give him no deadline, not even a year in which a broadcast could be scheduled."

-Born in Minneapolis, MN on 8 April, 1921, McMullen honed his investigative properties as an army correspondent in WWII, wining a Bronze Star for his Sunday Night "Army Hour" broadcasts.
+Born in Minneapolis, MN on 8 April, 1921, Jay Latimer McMullen attended Dartmouth College prior to the advent of World War II.
+He joined the Volunteer Ambulance Corps in 1941, serving as a driver with British troops and the French Foreign Legion in the Middle East before joining the U.S. Army in Algiers in 1943.
+Soon thereafter, he honed his investigative skills as an army correspondent, winning a Bronze Star for his Sunday Night "Army Hour" broadcasts.
 His award stated "McMullen's recordings are the most vivid and the best received interviews from any theater of war."
-Later, he was part of Irv Gitlin's radio team at CBS, producing award-winning reports such as:

 bulletBabies COD (1954)

 bulletChronicle of Terror: the Galindez - Murphy Case (1957, a Columbia University Spanish teacher was kidnapped and killed by agents of Trujillo.
-Also narrated by Murrow).
+Narrated by Edward R. Murrow).

 bulletWho Killed Michael Farmer?
 (1958, narrated by Edward R. Murrow, about New York street gangs)